 Keir Martland (Chairman) reads History at Selwyn College, Cambridge.
 He is a Tripos Prizeman and a Scholar of his College.
 He is a regular speaker at academic conferences such as at Professor Hans-Hermann Hoppe’s Property and Freedom Society in Bodrum, Turkey.
 Other speaking engagements have included at universities and colleges.
 His writings have been published by various magazines including The Salisbury Review.
 In addition to his academic work, he is Clerk to an Ordinariate Catholic community, enjoys choral singing, and is a keen ecumenist.
-He is to be contacted at email@example.com
+He is to be contacted at firstname.lastname@example.org

 Sean Gabb (Vice-Chairman) is the author of more than forty books and around a thousand essays and newspaper articles.
 He also appears on radio and television, and is a notable speaker at conferences and literary festivals in Britain, America, Europe, and Asia.
 Under the name Richard Blake, he has written eight historical novels for Hodder & Stoughton.
 These have been translated into Spanish, Italian, Greek, Slovak, Hungarian, Chinese and Indonesian.
 They have been praised by both The Daily Telegraph and The Morning Star.
 He has produced three further historical novels for Endeavour Press, and has written two horror novels for Caffeine Nights.
 Under his own name, he has written four novels.
 His other books are mainly about culture and politics.
 He also teaches, mostly at university level, though sometimes in schools and sixth form colleges.
 His first degree was in History.
 His PhD is in English History.
 From 2006 to 2017 he was Director of the Libertarian Alliance.
 He is now Director of the Centre for Ancient Studies.
 He lives in Kent with his wife and daughter.